arunnura123/Data_centric_AI/README.md

 2. We also observe the follow Approaches to help tweak training data distribution and improving validation accuracy

          - Group pixels of similar intensity to same value ( Group by a factor of 2 or 3 reduces variance .
            However a large Group factor increases bias )
          - Random shift ( increasing low intensity pixels while decrease high intensity pixels appears better than scaling image by a constant factor )
-         - Diagonal resets appear to better distort handwritten
+         - Diagonal resets appear to better distort handwritten text over random erasing